yanndupis/OpenMined/README.md

     - Linux users: Download it from [here](http://beta.unity3d.com/download/ee86734cf592/public_download.html)

 note: If you do not already have one, you will have to create a Unity account when you open the Application for the first time.

 2. Open project in Unity `[File -> Open Project -> Directory/To/OpenMined`]

 3. Open Juptyer Notebooks in the `notebooks` directory.

 ## Setup Troubleshooting

 If you have an issue, refer to the following steps for a more detailed project setup.
-These steps were confirmed to work under a Windows enviornment, though the steps should be applicable to alternative operating systems.
+These steps were confirmed to work under a Windows/linux enviornment, though the steps should be applicable to alternative operating systems.

 The steps come in two parts:
 **Part 1:** Unity Setup